daphneplott/startup/README.md

 # Your startup name here

 I have a few thoughts ...
 KOTLC game?
 Brandon Sanderson quotes?
 Tips and tricks for BYU campus?
+This is now my Github editing file note!

 [My Notes](notes.md)